 As a child I remember my mom listening to him and watching his performances in TV.
 But not having any musical training nor More >

 In light of the screening of Shirin Neshat’s new film, “Women Without Men” that deals with the 1953 US staged coup in Iran and the lives of a few women at the time, I thought it is appropriate to write this note in memory of our great past national hero, Dr. Mohammad Mossadegh, the Prime Minister of Iran in 1951-1952.

 It is a shame that as a kid in school in Iran I never even heard of him.
 Past lots of math and hard sciences such as physics and chemistry, in the primary and secondary schools we were mostly being fed Shah’s “White Revolution” and we had to often More >

-During my undergraduate years in the late 1980s I had the opportunity to participate in a few interesting research programs in math, logic and computer science.
+During my undergraduate years I had the opportunity to participate in a few interesting research programs in math, logic and computer science.
 I spent two summers in Northern Michigan University in Marquette, under a National Science Foundation (NSF) sponsored research program, and an academic year at the Argonne National Labs near Chicago, one of the handful of multi-disciplinary national labs funded by the Department of Energy (DOE).

 Most of us heard about Alia Sabur, an Iranian-American child prodigy, for the first time when the Guinness World Records did the following citation on March 7 2008:

 “Youngest professor — The youngest university professor is Alia Sabur (USA, b.
 22 February 1989), who was appointed as a full-time faculty Professor of the Department of Advanced Technology Fusion at Konkuk University, Seoul, South Korea, with effect from 19 February 2008, aged 18 years 362 days.
 Ms Sabur’s official title is: International Professor as Research Liaison with Stony Brook University (New York, USA).”